Heraldry Symbols & What They Mean

 Horses are also often found as supporters of a crest.

 The hourglass is a symbol of the flight of time and is a reminder of man’s mortality.
-Also called a sand-glass, this is a very uncommon charge.
+Also called a sand-glass, this is a very uncommon charge in heraldry.

 A blue roundel, a roundel being any circular charge of colour or metal, is called a hurt.
 It is an ancient heraldic symbol signifying injury or loss.

-The royal or imperial crown is an emblem of empire and sovereignty.
+The royal or imperial crown is an emblem of empire and sovereignty in heraldry.
 It has a studded rim with alternating crosses and fleurs-de-lis, and it is capped, with four bands of metal meeting in the centre at a small cross, mounted on a ball.

 The imperial crown may also refer particularly to the crown of the German Emperor, though, which is very unique and only appears in a few crests.